Skylott37/circles-plus-plus/README.md

 # circles-plus-plus
-Circles plus plus or simply circles is a 2d bullet hell game writen in c++ and sfml.
+Circles plus plus or simply circles is a 2 game writen in c++ and sfml.
+The base mechanics of game:
+*you can use your hp for an actions like shooting
+*in game used maximum simple geometric figures and minimum sprites
 ![scrn](https://github.com/user-attachments/assets/96db8da1-caca-4776-82a0-4183084556cc)

-# Now this project is work in progress.
-I'll upload first version when it be finalized.